 Under Managed Services, Ajilon provides customers with solutions, which include specialized staffing and the expertise of mainly full-time hired employees.
 Ajilon's Managed Services group takes responsibility for the recruitment, motivation and training of these highly qualified professionals.
 Ajilon's Managed Services also develops, implements and manages projects for customers - taking full or part responsibility for the end result and maintenance of the projects.
-This group is focused primarily upon serving information technology managed staffing, engineering, and sales and marketing segments.
+This group is focused primarily upon serving information technology managed staffing and services, communications managed staffing, engineering, and sales and marketing segments.